 If you don’t know what those are, they’re essentially the lowest percentages of recorded FPS.

 In other words, the lower the 1% and 0.1% lows are, the more the game stutters.
-This can have a worse impact on your overall gaming experience than having slightly lower FPS in the first place.
+This can have a worse impact on your overall gaming experience than having a slightly lower FPS in the first place.

 Another major point I learned from the benchmark video is that RAM usage is vastly different.
-Windows 7 uses much more RAM than Windows 10 to run at the same or worse framerate.
+Windows 7 uses much more RAM than 10 to run at the same or worse framerate.
 This mostly happens due to a lack of optimization, and it’s worse in some games than others.

 The biggest difference in the video was in Project Cars 2, where Windows 7 used about 1.6 GB more RAM while having 15 less FPS in the low 0.1%.
 So, in a nutshell, you’re losing anywhere from 500 MB to 2 GB of RAM just by gaming on Windows 7.